Semantic-Org/Semantic-UI/tasks/admin/templates/README.md

 ## Addendum

-This element's definitions (required class names, html structures) are available in the [Beta UI Docs](http://beta.semantic-ui.com)
+This element's definitions (required class names, html structures) are available in the [UI Docs](http://www.semantic-ui.com)

-Please consider checking out [all the benefits to theming](http://learnsemantic.com/guide/expert.html) before using these stand-alone releases.
+Please consider checking out [all the benefits to theming](http://www.learnsemantic.com/guide/expert.html) before using these stand-alone releases.